-Students with disabilities are encouraged to meet with a DSPS counselor, by appointment, to be eligible for disability accommodations and services, as well as to develop an education plan, and for support in class registration at Hartnell College.
-New students with disabilities who plan to enroll at Hartnell, are encouraged to participate in the DSPS Pre-Panther Prep program.
-The goal of the DSPS Pre-Panther Prep program is to support a successful transition by students with disabilities to Hartnell College, by helping students complete the registration with DSPS, and to develop a first semester education plan, before registration for classes begins.
+Students with disabilities are encouraged to meet with a DSPS counselor, by appointment, and online to develop an education plan and to enroll in classes at Hartnell College.
+New students with disabilities who plan to enroll at Hartnell, are encouraged to participate in the Pre-Panther Pledge program, to start working with DSPS before Pledge program, to start working with DSPS before graduating from high school.
+Working with DSPS while still in highs school, provides students the opportunity to complete registration with the department, and to develop an individualized ed plan, to support a successful transition to college starting with the first semester.
 Students with disabilities can seek out DSPS accommodations and services at any point.
-A DSPS counselor enriches the educational experience of students with disabilities by addressing the individual needs of each student's strengths, weaknesses, as well as provides eligibility for disability accommodations and services.
+A DSPS counselor enriches the educational experience of students with disabilities by addressing the individual needs of each student's strengths, weaknesses, as well as disability accommodations and services into the educational planning process.